3 Reading Comprehension Strategies to Improve for SAT & ACT

 Mastering reading comprehension is a key component of preparing for the ACT and SAT.
-After all, a student cannot be successful on these tests without a clear understanding of what each question asks, the nuances of each reading passage, and what a writing prompt outlines.
+After all, a student cannot be successful on these tests without a clear understanding of what each question asks.
+Additionally, the nuances of each reading passage, and what a writing prompt outlines is important.
 Fully grasping the meaning of what you’re reading involves many layers.

 Identify the Problem, Then Solve

 The first step is identifying where the issue lies in unpacking and evaluating the information.

 “My goal as a tutor is not only to help teach the student how to read better, but also to help the student self-identify what the particular issue is,” Julie explains.

 For example, if a student doesn’t know a word in a reading passage but gets directed back to it, he should look for context because often there is a set-up sentence or an explanation sentence that follows.

 If a student complains in general that the reading passages are difficult to understand, encourage her to use the following active reading strategies:

 - Read the title or short description that often precedes the text.
 This information often provides context.

 - Use your finger or a pencil to ‘trace’ the text as you read.